 Once you begin investing in art, you will come to realise that it is more than just an investment for the future.
 The secondary market is a good place to get started if you are just beginning your art collection, it can be less risky and a good way to build on your collection.

 Once you gain more knowledge about the art world, you may feel brave enough to jump into the primary art market and take a risk on some potential up-and-coming artists.
 Read this article today if you wish to learn more about our guide to the secondary art market.

 The secondary art market refers to the resale of artworks – this includes private selling or an auction market, for example.
 The primary art market refers to the first-time purchase of artwork.

 It is only when the first owner of the art decides to sell and the art is being sold for the second time does the art become a secondary piece and is being sold for the second time.

-The secondary art market can be beset with a wide range of unique challenges whilst, at the same time, provide untold opportunities for art collectors and fine art investors.
+The secondary art market can be beset with a wide range of unique challenges while, at the same time, provide untold opportunities for art collectors and fine art investors (buyers and sellers).